What is sexual harassment

 Examples of sexual harassment behaviour

-Victims of the harassment may not be just the target of the behaviour, but anyone affected by it.
+Victims of the harassment are not just the target of the behaviour, but anyone affected by it.
 For example, a co-worker standing nearby when inappropriate sexual comments are said may be affected, even if the comments aren't directed toward them.

 Here are some examples of behaviours that may be considered sexual harassment in the workplace: